canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 But if you “run --shell” into the snap environment, you’ll see that /usr/share/glmark2 now contains the resources glmark2 needs.
 One problem solved!

 ## Unable to connect to Wayland server
+duration 3:00

 ```
 Error: main: Could not initialize canvas
 ```

-The error message is not too helpful, but an important thing to check is if the Wayland socket can be found.
+This error message is not too helpful, but an important thing to check is if the Wayland socket can be found.
 If not, glmark2-wayland cannot create a surface/canvas.

 The convention is that the Wayland socket directory is specified by the $XDG_RUNTIME_DIR environment variable.